exvertus/thomasflanigan/content/art/index.md

 Title: Art

-This is where I will describe what I do with my art.
-I will make this better later.
+I do a combination of botanicals and surrealist drawings in ink.
+All my artwork for sale are original works of art.
+No prints or copies!